Jamie Miller (drummer): The Offspring (2021, 2026)

+Miller filled in for the Offspring again during their SUPERCHARGED Worldwide in '26 tour while Brandon Pertzborn was on paternity leave.

 Influences

 Miller cited Budgie of Siouxsie and the Banshees as his favourite drummer for having "a signature feel" the Banshees as his favourite band.
 "Whenever I hear one of their songs, I can hear his drumming and know that it's him.
 I love drummers like that.
 It's not necessarily that they have a signature sound, but rather a signature feel".